 Learn More French Common Words And Expressions

 From today’s blog, there are a lot of examples of how to use multiple expressions to signify the fact that you have no idea how to respond to some questions.
 Learning how to say I don’t know in French may save you a lot of trouble during your trip!

-By using Ling App, you'll learn many French words, sentences, basic phrases, pronunciation, spelling, vocabulary, and many more!
-Seize this opportunity, and you'll get to learn French in an interactive way for free!
+By using the Ling app, you’ll learn many French words, sentences, basic phrases, pronunciation, spelling, vocabulary, and many more!
+Seize this opportunity, and you’ll get to learn French in an interactive way for free!